When Heartburn Medications Can Be Dangerous

 What Are PPI Heartburn Medications

-In the mid-1970 cimetidine (Tagamet) was introduced as the first medication targetting stomach acid production to relieve heartburn.
+In the mid-1970 cimetidine (Tagamet) was introduced as the first medication targeting stomach acid production to relieve heartburn.
 Next, H2 blockers, including famotidine (Pepcid) and ranitidine (Zantac), were developed.
 They were followed by proton-pump inhibitor drugs (PPIs).

-PPIs are claimed to be superior to H2 blockers and are the most commonly prescribed drugs to decrease stomach acid and relieve heartburn, acid reflux, and GERD, and treat ulcers in the stomach and duodenum.
+PPIs are claimed to be superior to H2 blockers and are the most commonly prescribed drugs to decrease stomach acid, relieve heartburn, acid reflux, and GERD, and treat ulcers in the stomach and duodenum.
 Common PPIs include lansoprazole (Prevacid), omeprazole (Prilosec), esomeprazole (Nexium), dexlansoprazole (Dexilant), rabeprazole (Aciphex), pantoprazole (Protoxin), and omeprazole (Zegerid).

 In the United States alone billions of dollars are spent on PPIs.
 Even generic varieties may cost about 200 US dollars while paying the full price for non-generic brands can be ten times or more.
-Besides the price, the main concerns are regarding PPIs include overuse, drug interactions, and side effects.
+Besides the price, the main concerns regarding PPIs include overuse, drug interactions, and side effects.
 While PPIs are not necessary in mild cases of heartburn, many believe that taking medication is the best in all cases, which results in overprescription and overuse of these heartburn medications.

 PPIs may also interact with clopidogrel (Ceruvin, Clopilet, and Plavix) which discourages artery-clogging blood clot formation.
 PPIs may also increase the risk of fractures, B12 deficiency, pneumonia, and Clostridium difficile infections.
 Overuse, drug interactions, and side effects are not the only problems with PPIs.
 Later in this article, I will discuss other problems with long-term use of heartburn medications (6, 7, 8).
 Check out the infographic below made by the TheProductLawyers.com